aplteam/Tatin/README.md

 Tatin requires Dyalog APL 18.0 Unicode or better.

-The Tatin wiki contains exhaustive documentation for how to use the Tatin Client and how to get a Tatin Server up and running.
+The Tatin wiki contains documentation for how to use the Tatin Client and how to get a Tatin Server up and running.

 ## Usage